 As it applies to home financing, a balloon mortgage doesn't fully amortize over the period of a loan.
-So instead of paying on a mortgage over 30 years, a homeowner would make payments for only five or seven years, and then they'd be required to pay the balance with a a large (balloon) payment.
+So instead of paying equal installments on a mortgage spread over 30 years, a homeowner would make payments for only five to seven years, and then be required to pay the balance with one large balloon payment.

-As long as borrowers understand the risk and are willing to subsidize a balloon payment out-of-pocket, without pinning hopes on a home appreciating in value to cover the large payment—a balloon payment loan could work.
+If borrowers understand the risk and are willing to subsidize a balloon payment out-of-pocket—without pinning hopes on a home appreciating in value to cover the large payment—a balloon payment loan could work.
 Otherwise, these types of real estate loans can be very risky.

 In the 1970s, it was common to see balloon payment language as part of real estate financing.
 To provide cash flow or a breakeven point for the real estate investor, it was not unusual to take title subject to the existing loan and give the seller a second mortgage without any payments.
 This was known as a straight note.

 The reason this worked so well in the late 1970s was that 90% of the property value was appreciating, while only 10% of the value was defrayed.
 So a $100,000 home, in practice, could be worth $133,100 at 10% appreciation after three years, which was more than enough to pay off a $10,000 promissory note at 10% interest, even with compounded interest.